rajeshvkothari/oom/GIN_README_2508.md

 	  onap-vid-galera-config-kmxft                  0/1     Completed          0          18m
       ```

-	  Note: Yes, It's know issue of onap-aaf-cert-service is in CrashLoopBackOff status after deploy onap.
-But it does not impact to access portal or deploy our tosca models through OOM.
+	  Note: Yes, It's a known issue of onap-aaf-cert-service is in CrashLoopBackOff status after deployment onap.
+But it does not impact the access portal or deploy our tosca models through OOM.

     - To access the portal using browser from your local machine, add public IP 'ONAP_OOM_DEMO' VM in /etc/hosts file: